 If you are alone, lifting your kayak requires a special technique.
-When any of us are lifting a kayak, we use these simple steps:
+Follow these simple steps if you are worried about how to carry a kayak by yourself:

 - Rotate the kayak onto its side, with the cockpit facing away from you.

 - Bend your knees slightly to lower your body.

 - Grab the rim of the cockpit with both hands.

 - Slide the kayak up your thigh (right or left, depending on which side you will carry your kayak) and straighten up to a standing position.

 - If you are carrying your kayak on your left, reposition your left hand to the outer rim (if carrying on the right, reposition your right hand to the outer rim).

 - Rotate the kayak over, rolling it over your thigh until the outer rim is up at your shoulder.

 - As you lower yourself into a squatting position, bend your knees.